jeromeetienne/AssetCollector/README.md

-bookmarklet to download assets from any page.
+AssetCollecto bookmarklet is made to download assets from any webpage.

 TODO :